Xelo04/Mindful-Media/README.md

 emailjs-com

 to do:
-repair to be more reusable: navbar, footer, TeamMemberSlider add popping-star component to about page button to clear all the filters make sure that page refresh wont reset filters email templates!!! solution to the gender/race etc. dropdowns check every component that have matching its purpose description if user dont want to share their story change the send button or just let him send with the same button and additional writing update questions race to delete wyroznic their story w our stories
+repair to be more reusable: navbar, footer, TeamMemberSlider, userStoryForm? add popping-star component to about page button to clear all the filters make sure that page refresh wont reset filters email templates!!! add margin to the filters in userStoryForm and change the placeholder to the name of question check every component that have matching its purpose description update questions race to delete wyroznic their story w our stories